 Tip #7: Preload Fonts

-Preloading is an effective technique to let browsers know which are the resources that will be used on the site and how they can be prefetched.
+Preloading is an effective technique to let browsers know which resources that will be used on the site and how they can be prefetched.
 Preloading fonts helps in decreasing page load times.
 However, keep in mind that overdoing preloading can actually affect page loading speeds.
 So, balance is key.

 Tip #8: Avoid Going Overboard with Plugins